 Taking a photo or shooting a video with your iPhone is easy enough as it is.
-Just fire up the camera app and go for it.
-But many users don’t know Siri can be used as a virtual assistant in this area too.
+Just fire up the Camera app and go for it.
+But many users don’t know that Siri can be used as a virtual assistant in this area.

-At this point, Siri can ask the Camera app to do almost everything for you except the final act of taking the photo or video.
+Siri can ask the Camera app to do almost everything for you except the final act of taking a photo or video.
 Your finger is still needed at that point – which is a shame.
 Commanding Siri to take shots when the iPhone is set up on a tripod a distance away would be very useful.

 How to take a photo with Siri

 Siri will let you open the Camera app with the three available photo options.
 First, you need to activate Siri.

 - Press and hold the Side/Home button until Siri appears.